RUFintech/certificate-network/README.md

 ### Upgrade network
 If you want to change the business network definitions (i.e., .acl, .cto, .qry, or lib/logic.js file/s) then you must upgrade the network.
-Before you upgrade the network you must upgrade the version number in package.json, setup_test.sh, standard_setup.sh, and upgrade_network.sh.
+Before you upgrade the network you must upgrade the version number in package.json, standard_setup.sh, and upgrade_network.sh.
 If package.json is like this: